 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 The technology also means you can now do a lot of things from the comfort of your home such as book or cancel an appointment or order a repeat prescription.
 Please see our online services for further information.

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient participation group exists to make sure that patient needs and the practice offering are always heading in the same direction.

-We are always striving to improve our service to you and as part of that aim we have set up a patient participation group made up of a broad spectrum of crosshall patients.
-If you would like to join the group please sign up in the reception.
+We are always striving to improve our service to you and as part of that aim we have set up a patient participation group made up of a broad spectrum of Crosshall patients.
+If you would like to join the group please sign up in the reception desk.